Patient-Centered Care and the Radiologist

 Editor’s note: at RSNA 2017, Carestream will feature medical imaging and healthcare IT solutions that support the industry’s transition to Patient-Centered Care.
 To set the stage, we developed a three-part blog series on this timely topic.
-This is Part Two of the series.
-Read Part One, “Understanding True Patient-Centered Care”.
-Look for Part Three, “Patient-Centered Care and the Technologist,” in October.
+This is part two of the series.
+You may wish to read part one, “Understanding True Patient-Centered Care”, and part three, “Patient-Centered Care and the Technologist.”

 “Patients want a personal relationship with their doctor, good communication, and above all, empathy.”1 – James Rickert, M.D., Orthopaedic Surgeon and Advocate for Patient-Centered Healthcare

 Historically, most physicians, radiologists included, typically maintain a continual state of objectivity – because they believe that becoming close to their patients and acknowledging their emotions will detract from their ability to provide effective care.